- Built: est. 1875

 A House of Hope then a Hospital

-At some point after 1909, the extravagant mansion to a Methodist pastor, the Rev. Charles W. Savidge.
-Savidge, a notoriously busy minister who started the Peoples’ Church, established the House of Hope at the Dexter Mansion.
-Thomas moved to 46th and Farnam Streets.
+In 1908, the extravagant mansion was sold to the former Methodist minister Rev. Charles W. Savidge.
+A notoriously busy pastor who started the Peoples’ Church, Rev. Savidge re-established the House of Hope at the Dexter Mansion.
+Thomas himself moved to 46th and Farnam Streets.

 Writing to the Omaha Bee, Savidge wrote that,